spotlightpa/poor-richard/content/news/2021-11-19-SPLREVIEW.md

 ## How did Senate Republicans choose Envoy Sage?

 Sen. Cris Dush, chair of the Senate committee on intergovernmental operations, is an Air Force veteran with experience working for the Department of Defense.
-He found Envoy Sage through contacts at the defense department and veteran groups, Thomspon said.
+He found Envoy Sage through contacts at the defense department and veteran groups, Thompson said.

 The committee vetted several companies to conduct the investigation, Thompson said, but declined to name which companies or how many.

 Envoy Sage is a “new company with old faces,” he said, with decades of experience handling sensitive information among the staff.
-It does not have party affiliation, Thompson said, another important criterion to the committee.
+It does not have a party affiliation, Thompson said, another important criterion to the committee.

 Democrats on the committee did not participate in the process, he said.